The surname Cavallaro comes from the words "cavallaro," which means a horse dealer; or from "cavalieri," meaning a horseman, rider or knight.

 Early Notables of the Cavallaro family (pre 1700)

 Prominent among members of the family was Pietro Cavallini (1259-1344), a well known painter born in Rome in the 13th century; Sigismondo Cavalli, a Count in Verona around 1450; Gian Marco Cavalli (c.1454- c.
-1508), an Italian medallist, sculptor and goldsmith; Giovanni Battista Cavalletto, a painter, sculptor, poet, and musician in...
-Another 77 words (6 lines of text) are included under the topic Early Cavallaro Notables in all our PDF Extended History products and printed products wherever possible.
+1508), an Italian medallist, sculptor and goldsmith; Giovanni Battista Cavalletto, a painter, sculptor, poet, and musician in Bologna around 1500; Emilio de Cavalieri, a 16th century composer; Francesco Cavalli (1602-1676)...
+Another 64 words (5 lines of text) are included under the topic Early Cavallaro Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Cavallaro family to the New World and Oceana